Table of Contents

 • Entrepreneurs with rewards campaigns don’t receive any funding if they don’t meet their goals

-• Flat monthly fees can get costly for unsuccessful campaigners
+• Flat monthly fees can turn out to be expensive for unsuccessful campaigners

 • Charges a subscription fee that’s required to fundraise